-This proposal would not limit the Board to promulgating regulations specific to professional licensure and to the establishment of ethical standards of practice, but would instead allow the Board promulgate regulations to carry out the purpose of the chapter.
+This proposal would not limit the Board to promulgating regulations specific to professional licensure and to the establishment of ethical standards of practice, but would instead allow the Board to promulgate regulations to carry out the purpose of the chapter.

-Amending BPC Section 2570.27, Discipline; Initial license issued on probation, to include probation monitoring costs.
+• Amending BPC Section 2570.27, Discipline; Initial license issued on probation, to include probation monitoring costs.

-The proposal would allow the board to, among other things, establish a requirement that a licensee placed on probation pay the Board costs associated with monitoring the licensee while on probation; and the board shall not renew or reinstate the license of any licensee who has failed to pay all of the costs ordered under the section once a licensee has served his or her term of probation, consistent with section 125.3 of the Code.
+This proposal would allow the Board to, among other things, establish a requirement that a licensee placed on probation pay the Board costs associated with monitoring the licensee while on probation; and the Board shall not renew or reinstate the license of any licensee who has failed to pay all of the costs ordered under the section once a licensee has served his or her term of probation.

-BPC Section 2570.28, Grounds for denial or discipline, relating to infection control guidelines and transmission of infectious diseases.
+• BPC Section 2570.28, Grounds for denial or discipline, relating to infection control guidelines and transmission of infectious diseases.

 This proposal would replace 'blood-borne' with 'infectious' as the types of diseases that can be transferred.